Home » Side Dish Recipes » Cheesecake Factory Brown Bread

 • In the bowl of a stand mixer with the hook attachment, add the warm water, yeast, and sugar, stir a few times to combine.
 Let sit for 5 minutes until bubbly.

-• While waiting, in a medium-sized bowl stir together the whole wheat flour, cocoa powder, coffee powder, and set aside.
+• While waiting, in a medium-sized bowl stir together the whole wheat flour, cocoa powder, coffee powder, salt and set aside.

 • Once the yeast is bubbly, add the honey, molasses, and melted butter, stir to combine.